iPaoloTM/RAFTOpticalFlow/README.md

 Also, change the --input tag in the file `runner_optiflow.sh` with the name of the video you will work on.

 Now we are ready.
 Just launch `./runner_optiflow.sh`

+This code is based on the original paper of RAFT: https://arxiv.org/abs/2003.12039